jexnator/starter-academic/content/post/2024/17/index.md

 I also finalized my topic for the seminar paper in the Fall semester 2024 at FFHS.
 I would like to compare four different Infrastructure as Code (IaC) tools: Terraform, OpenTofu, Pulumi, and Ansible.
 The work will be divided into two parts: first, defining quantitative comparison criteria and reviewing existing literature; then, conducting the engineering phase, where I will implement the same example infrastructure with all four tools.
 Based on the results, I will create a guide highlighting the pros and cons of each tool.

 Parallel to these tasks, I continued writing the theoretical part of my transfer project.
 I completed chapters 2 (Previous Research) and 3 (Situation Analysis).
-Next, I will document the practical product I developed, focusing on the automation tool I created for AWS Lightsail.
+Next, I will document the practical product I developed, focusing on the automation tool I created for WordPress in AWS Lightsail.

 ## How did I improve and what will I do differently from now?